 Spring Garden Beach: A flat, grey sand beach without much adornment, this spot has easy acceptability and a quiet ambiance.

-These examples are just some of the choices you'll find.
-To read a more complete discussion of beaches, visit this page.
+These are just a few of your choices.
+To read more about beaches available, visit this page.

-If you like to become more aware of unfamiliar places and cultures, you might want to visit a museum during your vacation.
+If you enjoy learning about unfamiliar places and cultures, you might enjoy visiting a museum during your time in Blue Mountains.

 Bank of Jamaica Money Museum: View the history of Jamaica as told through its driving force: money.
 From the first penny ever spent on the island, to the money of the day, the history of the island unfolds through the telling of how money influenced it all.

-The following chart provides you with some key facts concerning museums you might enjoy nearby.
+The following table provides you with a few details concerning the available museums nearby.